 Modern Language research was identified as a strategic priority area by the AHRC in its 2011–2015 delivery plan.
-This commitment is reiterated in the AHRC Strategy 2013–2018 (PDF, 3.6MB), which emphasises our continued commitment to enhanced working partnerships with related organisations and bodies.
-It is in this collaborative context that the current and future programmes of funding opportunities are being formulated.
+This commitment was reiterated in the AHRC Strategy 2013–2018 (PDF, 3.6MB), which emphasised our continued commitment to enhanced working partnerships with related organisations and bodies.
+It was in this collaborative context that the programmes of funding opportunities were formulated.

 We define Modern Languages as any language currently in use in the world today, including sign languages.
 As a discipline, it is the AHRC's vision to reposition Modern Languages away from the perception that it is solely concerned with the acquisition and training of language skills, towards more mature forms of research that are methodologically innovative, ambitious and interdisciplinary.
 There is much concern within the sector that the uptake of Modern Languages is in decline, which is in direct opposition to the increasing levels of multilingualism and cultural diversity that is apparent throughout society, both nationally and globally.
 It is in this context that much of our support of modern languages sits.

 Professor Janice Carruthers - Leadership Fellow in Modern Languages

 To ensure our aims and vision for Modern Languages are realised, Professor Janice Carruthers was appointed in 2017 as the AHRC Leadership Fellow for Modern Languages.

 - Addressing the major challenges that currently face Modern Languages

 - Ensuring that Modern Languages grow as a vital as part of the AHRC’s overall research portfolio.

 Priority research areas and themes for Modern Languages